Markov switching multifractal

 In financial econometrics (the application of statistical methods to economic data), the Markov-switching multifractal (MSM) is a model of asset returns developed by Laurent E. Calvet and Adlai J. Fisher that incorporates stochastic volatility components of heterogeneous durations.
 MSM captures the outliers, log-memory-like volatility persistence and power variation of financial returns.
 In currency and equity series, MSM compares favorably with standard volatility models such as GARCH(1,1) and FIGARCH both in- and out-of-sample.
-MSM is used by practitioners in the financial industry to forecast volatility, compute value-at-risk, and price derivatives.
+MSM is used by practitioners in the financial industry for different types of forecasts.

 MSM specification

 The MSM model can be specified in both discrete time and continuous time.